Skip to main content

 Initial Programs (BA, MAT)

 Ratings of graduates by their employers suggest that they are demonstrating the knowledge, skills, and behaviors expected of effective teachers and are rated as effective by their Principals.
-A number of questions ask Principals about their level of satisfaction and for all the average response is well above 4.0 on a scale of 1-5.
+A number of questions ask Principals about their level of satisfaction and the average response is well above 4.0 on a scale of 1-5.
 For a look at the compiled data, click here.

 Advanced Program (MSA)